- Shockingly good performance

-However the Model X has achieved top five-star ratings in federal NCAP testing, in every front, side, and rollover category tested—but its NHTSA scores aren't recent.
+The Model X has achieved top five-star ratings in federal NCAP testing in the past, in every front, side, and rollover category tested—but its NHTSA scores aren't recent.

 All Model X versions include Tesla’s base Autopilot suite, with active lane control, automatic emergency braking, adaptive cruise control, and blind-spot monitors.
 Altogether, it allows the car to brake, steer, and accelerate within one travel lane—but it requires driver attention or the system will disable itself.

 The most significant option on Teslas is a safety one.
 Full Self-Driving is far from a fully self-driving system; it adds automated lane changes, Navigate on Autopilot functionality, automated parking, and a summon feature.